Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

 \subsection{The Heath-Jarrow-Morton-Musiela Modeling Approach}

-To present our main contributions and review the relevant literature, we begin with a brief introduction to the Heath-Jarrow-Morton-Musiela (HJMM) type approach we use for modeling forward curve dynamics in fixed-income or commodity markets. {}
+To present our main contributions and review the relevant literature, we begin with a brief introduction to the Heath-Jarrow-Morton-Musiela (HJMM) type approach we use for modeling forward curve dynamics in fixed-income or commodity markets.
 For any time $t\geq 0$ and maturity date $T\geq t$, we denote by $F(t,T)$ the forward price at time $t$ maturing at time $T$.
 In other words, $F(t,T)$ is the at time $t$ agreed-upon price for the purchase or sale of the underlying asset at the future date $T$.
 By introducing the \emph{Musiela parametrization} $x \equiv T-t$, we can express forward prices as functions of the \emph{time-to-maturity}.
 Specifically, we define $f_t(x) \equiv F(t,t+x)$ in case of an arithmetic model, or $f_{t}(x)\equiv \ln(F(t,t+x))$ in case of a geometric model, where $x,t\geq 0$.
 The mapping $x \mapsto f_{t}(x)$ is then referred to as the (logarithmic) \emph{forward price curve} at time $t\geq 0$.

 Following the Heath-Jarrow-Morton-Musiela modeling framework~\cite{CT06} the dynamics of the risk-neutral (logarithmic) forward prices can be described by a stochastic partial differential equation of hyperbolic type given as: